Financial-Times/origami/components/o-spacing/MIGRATION.md

 **$o-spacing-relative-units**

-There is no direct replacement in o3-foundation.
+There is no direct replacement in o3-foundation, remove this variable and review your page visually to ensure there are no unexpected results.

 **$o-spacing-names**